firebase/genkit/docs/firebase.md

 ## 4. Deploy flows to Firebase

-After you've defined flows using onFlow, you can deploy them as you would deploy other Cloud Functions:
+After you've defined flows using `onFlow`, you can deploy them as you would deploy other Cloud Functions:

 ```posix-terminal
 cd $PROJECT_ROOT